 Fix: Make sure your cache plugin settings are set to bypass the cache for:

-- Bypass cache on the cart page
+- Bypass cache on the cart page and checkout page

 - Bypass cache on the cookie